dddrrreee/cs140e-24win/notes/makefiles/README.md

       explicit compilation rules.
 This makefile should work for any project you do, afaik.

+Both of these are written to guard against or eliminate the common mistakes below.

 ### tl;dr of common mistakes

-Common make mistakes that have burned us that the example makefiles address:
+Common `make` mistakes (all have burned us):

   - Mispell `make` variables.  this is especially a problem when the variable is used as a compilation rule's dependency since it will